 GLENNVIEW/GITZO TRIPOD.
 Fixed length Illinois grown hickory legs.
 Note the 2nd set of spikes on the feet, installed at an angle of 45 degrees for traction when the legs are wide spread.
 I built this for myself for use in nature photography.
 In nature photography, you want to be ready to set up asap; you may not have time to extend the legs.
 No folding legs means fewer moving parts, greater rigidity and lighter weight.
 Wood is the best material for shock absorption.
 Most manufacturers stopped using it only because of the cost and difficulty of wood working.
 The tripod without head weighs 5.25#.
 The tripod with the gitzo top plate weighs 5.75#.
 The tripod with the U-head weighs less than 7.5#.
 The U-head is designed primarily for photographing birds-in-flight; it allows for fluid-like movements without the complexity and weight of a fluid head.
 The tripod was designed to be fast to set up and function at any height without adjusting the legs.
 Hickory is a wonderful hardwood often used for ax handles.
 Each leg is composed of 2 sticks that started out straight.
 By bending them out at the feet and then back in towards the top, the wood is put under tension.
 When wood is under tension it becomes extra rigid.
 The legs and head are glued up using West System epoxy, universally recognized as the best.
 The Gitzo spider has custom built pan that is as large in diameter as the spider top.....for the sake of stability.
 My maple U-head has supporting pivot points on either side of the lens.....providing sufficient support without undue stress on a 2# head.
 Bogen's 3.5# U-head is large and heavy for what support it provides.
 The Wimberley II head is also 3.5#; it needs to be that heavy due to the extraordinary forces on that single supporting pivot point.
 My Maple head has adjustable drag, but only one lock......for Arca-Swiss dovetailed feet.
 1/2 turn will lock your lens in place.
 The pan and tilt ride upon needle bearings and Teflon.
 The pivot points on my head are located at the center of balance of the 500mm Nikkor camera/lens with and without tele-extender and strobe that I use.
 I keep the movements adjusted so that there is plenty of smooth Teflon style drag.
 There is no problem overcoming that drag with such a heavy camera/lens.
 With that drag, just about any large lens that will fit within the 5.125" inside width of the inner U will stay put at any angle you choose.
 You have more than 45 degrees upward or downward tilt with this head.
 Note that there is only 1/32" between the inner and outer U. I truly kept the size of this head to a minimun.
 Hickory and maple are both light colored woods.
 They are walnut stained to make them fit in with nature.
 The finish is Polyurethane Spar Varnish with UV protection.
 The wood used in the legs is 58.25" long.
 I designed it to be a little longer than usually needed so I can photograph looking up at birds without straining my neck and back.
 To lower the tripod, I spread the legs farther.
 I designed and built some stops that will work with the Gitzo spider, but I do not plan on installing them.
 I wanted to keep all as light and as simple as possible.
 The 2nd set of spikes will allow you to spread the legs as wide as you like without sacrificing stability or safety.
 I do not care much for lying on the ground while photographing, but I do like to sit down to photograph.
 In fact, there is little I like better than sitting beside a marsh or other prime location waiting for my subjects to come to me.
 My U-head is removable.
 The Gitzo spider will clamp around any 85mm outside diameter Gitzo head.
 One photo shows it with an 85mm Gitzo top plate with a custom installed Formica top (available for $75 extra).
 There is a bubble level on the Gitzo spider and the legs are easy to adjust.
 A lot of work and design time went into this tripod and head.
 It is one of a kind.
 I will not be mass producing them.
 Buy this one and I will be building another for myself.
 The image of the wild turkeys is the 1st image I made in the field using this tripod.
 It is of a group of wild turkeys.
 The turkeys are in retreat already.
 They were so far away that I could not tell what I was looking at until I saw them with my binoculars.
 I do not carry my lens mounted on the tripod.
 I was not expecting to find wild turkeys or anything else on this mile long hike.
 I was hauling my equipment in a handcart.
 I removed the protective cover from the spikes, planted the tripod in the ground, attached the lens and took the picture from a standing position.
 I aimed at the tallest turkey and the 2 turkey heads just in front of him; the autofocus system focused upon the contrasty outline of the tallest turkey.
 Truly wild turkeys, as are these, are difficult to get close to, but I was able to get off a shot quickly because it takes very little time to set up this tripod.
 The photographer I was traveling with did not even attempt to set up knowing that the turkeys would be gone before he could set up.
 Once I got to the designated location, I set up in a low, seated postion, which is a favorite way to work.
 The 2nd set of spikes makes it easy to achieve.
 A naugahyde case (included) protects the tripod.
 I have now added a readily removable spreader.
 It utilizes leather hinges.
 Velcro holds it on the tripod.
 The spreader adds stability and forces the legs to swing out and retract at an equal rate.
 I added an accessory tray.
 The GLENNVIEW head shown on the 2 photos with the spreader is available separately and listed on my 35mm and DIGITAL CAMERA EQUIPMENT web page. $1200

 DIETZGEN TRIPOD.
 Crutch type legs, having a wider base to the triangle add to the stability of this tripod, while reducing the weight.
 This is the latest model Dietzgen tripod I have.
+The transit screw is 5/8-11TPI.
 The wood legs are made out of a fine grained, dense, rigid hardwood.
+A wrench attched to the tripod fits all lock nuts on the tripod.
 Collapsed, the tripod is ~63" long.
 Set up for use as seen, it is ~59" high.
 It weighs only 11.5#.
-The top plate is removable to make it even lighter.
+The protective top plate is removable to make it even lighter.
 The long metal leg tips will keep the wood legs clean.
-It is rigid! $500 as is. $550 with a 3/8-16TPI screw for photographic use.
-The present transit screw is 5/8-11TPI.
+It is rigid!
+This may be the sturdiest tripod in my current inventory, $500

-Unknown, but GREAT, transit tripod.
+FENNEL KASSEL german made transit tripod.
 This is one of the most rigid tripods I have ever had.
 It is also one of the most elegant tripods I have ever seen.
 There are no moving parts in the legs other than where the legs tilt out from the head.
 There is, however, no discernable play in those joints.
 It is designed as a convertible tripod for use with a transit or a camera.
-It has 3.5X12TPI threads to accept some transit.
-All the metal parts on the head are brass, except for the screw on cover, which is aluminum with a 3/8-16TPI steel camera screw.
+It has 3 1/2" X 12TPI threads to accept a transit.
+Most transits have 3 1/2" X 8TPI .
+All the metal parts on the head are brass, except for the screw on photographic adapter and thread protective cover, which is aluminum with a 3/8-16TPI steel camera screw.
 The brass parts will not affect a magnetic compass on a transit.
 The feet are steel.
 I am not sure what kind of wood the legs are made out of, but it is a good and rigid wood appropriate for the job.
-Why someone would make such a fantastic tripod and not put their name on it, I do not know.
 Collapsed, the tripod is 60" long.
 Set up for use as seen, it is 56" high.
 It weighs 12.5#.
-If you know who made this tripod or you know what kind of wood the legs are, please let me know.
-Most transits have 3.5X8TPI.
-If you know what transits have 3.5X12TPI threads, please let me know.
 The last image shows a Wimberley head on the tripod.
 Perhaps the ultimate use of this tripod is as a field tripod for large, heavy telephoto lenses that require stability for ultimate image quality. $600

 BIGFOOT!
 Another unknown, but GREAT, transit tripod.
 My guess is that it was made by Dietzgen.
 This one was obviously made for the military.
 At 14#, it is quite rigid.
 Much of the weight is in the large feet; those feet make it especially stable and keep it out of the mud.
 It obviously has seen little use.
 There are no moving parts in the legs other than where the legs tilt out from the head and there is virtualy no play in those joints.
 It has 3.5X8TPI threads to accept some transit.
 Aluminum and brass parts at top, brass buckle, steel feet.
 Collapsed, the tripod is 60" long.
 I am using this for my nature photography because it blends in with the surroundings. $400

 Warren Knight tripod.
 Rigid tripod designed to support a heavy transit.
 58 1/2" long.
-Weighs less than 8#.
+Weighs 8#.
 3 1/2 X 8TPI top threads.
-Ash legs.
+Oak legs.
 Brass top.
 Steel feet.
 Leg strap needs to be replaced or simply discarded.
-Below you will find a Dietzgen threaded top plate with a 3/8-16TPI camera screw that will convert this to a camera tripod.
 This tripod would be great for wildlife photography where you need to work fast with a rigid tripod.
 The wood is solid; No cracks, no splits, no play where it contacts the top or the feet.
-This would refinish nicely, but it has such a beautiful patina. $350.
+These are pictures of this tripod before I refinished it.

 Some transit tripods do have collapsable legs.
 I list them here to keep all transit tripods in one location and because the 3 1/2 X 8TPI head accessories fit the above and below tripods.